 Hands up if you’re always rubbing in your sunscreen.
 It’s much easier to apply that way, right?
 Bad news: it also makes the sunscreen less effective.
-A 2006 study has shown that sunscreen works better when it is applied as a thin film than when it is rubbed into the skin.
-Now, thin film doesn’t mean that you can apply less than the recommended amount.
-That is NEVER a good idea.
-Instead, it means that after you’ve covered all areas, you should feel a thin film on the skin.
+A 2006 study found that sunscreen works better when it is applied as a thin film than when it is rubbed into the skin.
+Now, thin film doesn’t mean that you can apply less than the recommended amount (we’ve already covered that, remember?).
+It just means that after you’ve covered all areas, you should feel a thin film on the skin.
 That’s easier to achieve with patting the sunscreen on.
 Why?
 Simple: rubbing your sunscreen in actually rubs some of it away!

 7. Don’t use sunscreen with insect repellant